 This will be my 6th Chalkfest.
 My first was back in 2012 and I’ve done it every year since then!
 I’ve also had the same friend and fellow artist with me every year- Jamie Zerbe.
 This will be our 4th consecutive year creating side-by-side sidewalk spaces.
 We keep each other in check and remind each other to take breaks, drink water and laugh.

-I’d seen almost like a grid on the sidewalk on a few different pieces.
+In years past, I have seen grids on the sidewalk on a few different pieces.
 I learned that in preparation for Chalkfest, some artists sketch a smaller version beforehand and then they scale it up on the sidewalk using a grid system.
 Since every artist is different, this led me to my next question for Kaylee.